Setup WooCommerce to work with Templett

 - Enter a name for your shop

-- Enter the domain name of your shop (we’ll test it to see if it works)
+- Enter the domain name of your shop (only enter the domain part - i.e. yourdomain.com)

 - Paste the Consumer key in the correct field